Crueldad/HealthcareNow/README.md

     assert resolve(path).view_name == 'show_chooseplan'
 ```
 -----
 ## This is our test coverage!!!
-99% :100: :triangular_flag_on_post: :grin:
+99% :100: :triangular_flag_on_post:
 ![Test Coverage](https://github.com/Crueldad/HealthcareNow/blob/master/Test%20Coverage.png)

 -------
-## The three most important things we learned about software development in our project: :triangular_flag_on_post: :grin:
+## The three most important things we learned about software development in our project: :triangular_flag_on_post:
-1. We learned that it is crucial to have at least two people understand how to operate each tool that is used in the project in case of complications.
+1. We learned that it is crucial to have at least two people understand different scripting languages and other software used in the project in case of complications.
 2. It is more advantageous to complete the project if the code is written in an efficient (functional) manner and is applicable to various scenarios.
 3. Roles should be established at the beginning of the project based on the expertise of each person. furthermore;  there should be a working document detailing user stories to help find our path at each iteration.